letakeane/gridpractice/module-3/projects/movietracker.md

 ## Description

+Movietracker is the student's first project using Redux, and also includes exposure to a Postgresql database, the schema of which is provided for them.
+When setting up the project, the students are required to clone down a server repository, which has instructions for setting up Postgresql.
+They are then tasked with creating a react app to sit alongside this repo.

+The project itself uses the MovieDB API, and requires the students to make calls to fetch movies, and related information from the API.
+They're also tasked with saving 'favorite' movies to the Postgresql, as well as using the database to manage user creation/authentication.

 ## Learning goals

+- Additional experience with asynchronous javascript
 - Redux
   - Create *pure* action creators and reducers
   - Create Redux connected container components